MicrosoftDocs/azure-docs/articles/aks/security-baseline.md

 •	Ensure only allowed container images in Kubernetes cluster

 Export a template of your AKS configuration in Java Script Object Notation (JSON) with Azure Resource Manager.
-Review it to ensure that the configurations meet the security requirements for your organization.
+Review it periodically to ensure that these configurations meet the security requirements for your organization.
 Use the recommendations from Azure Security Center as a secure configuration baseline for your Azure resources.

 - [How to configure and manage AKS pod security policies](use-pod-security-policies.md)